jbutcher21/aiclass/docs/senzing_entity_spec.md

 2. **Always** map the relationship as if it will be unidirectional.
 You will need to decide which entity record to point to the other.
 Usually, but not always, the primary entity the source record is about points to the other entity or entities.

 3. The entity you point to must have a REL_ANCHOR feature.
 A good rule of thumb is to **always** map a REL_ANCHOR feature to any entity record that *could be* pointed to.

-4. Relationships are created by
+4. Any given record should only ever have one REL_ANCHOR feature, but can have multiple REL_POINTER features.

 ## Updating vs Replacing Records